How to Write a Nonfiction Book: A Step-by-Step Guide for Authors

 With this structure, you’re telling two or more stories at the same time.
 Each separate story has its own beginning, middle, and end.
 You can weave the stories together or tell them separately but at the end, you need to tie them together.

 For expository nonfiction, you may find it makes more sense to divide your book into sections or chapters according to topic.
 Say, for instance, that you’re writing a how-to business book describing seven steps or principles.
 The best way to do this is to tackle each step or principle separately.
-However, you can still build in an overarching narrative by letting one step or principle lead on to the next.
+However, you can still build an overarching narrative by letting one step or principle lead on to the next.

 4. Draft an outline